Raph Graybill: COVID-19 response

 As chief legal counsel, Graybill helped design Montana’s response to the COVID-19 pandemic in Montana.
 Graybill participated in drafting the governor’s executive orders, including No. 2-2020, that shaped new rules in the state designed to limit the spread of the virus.
 He also coordinated investigations and enforcement through the Montana Department of Health and Human Services.

 Graybill was also charged with defending Montana's mail-in ballots for the November 3, 2020 election as part of the state's COVID-19 measures to protect voter and election worker safety during the pandemic.
 President Donald Trump's campaign brought a lawsuit against Montana Governor Bullock's mail-in ballot directive.
 Governor Bullock's directive allowed Montana counties to conduct elections using mail-in ballots if counties determined that in-person polling stations posed a significant public health risk.
 Graybill won the case for Montana in the U.S. District Court, and, when the Trump Campaign attempted to contest the decision in a petition to the U.S. Supreme Court, the Supreme court sided with Graybill and the State of Montana, which allowed counties to proceed with their plans to send out mail-in ballots.

 2020 Montana attorney general campaign

 On May 8, 2019, Graybill announced his candidacy for Montana attorney general.
 Graybill won the June 2, 2020 Democratic primary, defeating state representative Kimberly Dudik.
 On November 3, 2020, Graybill lost the general election to Republican Austin Knudsen.

+2024 Montana lieutenant governor campaign

+On February 19, 2024 Democratic candidate for Montana governor Ryan Busse announced that Graybill would be his running mate for the upcoming gubernatorial election in 2024.

 Personal life

-In December 2017, Graybill married Marisa Meredith Franklin, the Mathematics Instructional Coordinator at the Montana Office of Public Instruction.
+In December 2017, Graybill married Marisa Meredith Franklin, the mathematics instructional coordinator at the Montana Office of Public Instruction.
 They have one daughter, Genevieve.